talkowski-lab/rCNV2/data_curation/genome_annotations/README.md

 We aimed to comprehensively assess all major repositories of genome annotations.

-In total, we evaluated _TBD_ genome annotation tracks across all sources.
+In total, we evaluated 11,612 genome annotation tracks across all sources.

 The following table outlines all sources included in this analysis: